amcginlay/eks-demos/doc/12-clusterip-services/README.md

 Observe the ec2IP and localhostIP changing with each of the invocations.
 These requests were sent to the jumpbox pod, which exists on just one of the worker nodes.
-However the replicas, which are spread across all the worker nodes, were all involved in servicing the requests.
+However the `EKS_APP_NAME` replicas, which are spread across all the worker nodes, were all involved in servicing the requests.
 That's netfilter/iptables at work.
 When pods belonging to services are started/stopped, the k8s node-proxy agent on all worker nodes simultaneously modify their routes, creating a kernel-level load balancer per service.
 As a result, it doesn't matter which worker node receives the request, the routing behaviour is consistently well distributed.